 You may think that DIY videos online are enough to fix household plumbing issues.
 And while that may be possible if you know your way around fixtures and equipment, most people don’t have the expertise to handle emergencies.
 It can damage the pipeline further if it is not handled with care.

 If you are not trained in handling plumbing repairs, it’s best to hire a licensed technician to do the job for you.
-They can make safe, quick repairs and will deliver high-quality work, meaning you can rely on them for emergencies.
+They can make safe, quick repairs and will deliver high-quality work, meaning you can rely on them for emergencies and all your plumbing needs.

 Besides, a few states do not allow homeowners to perform plumbing fixes that affect household health.
 For example, you need a license before undertaking any plumbing operation in New South Wales.